 missinglist = list(bikedata["FROM_ST"].isnull() | bikedata["TO_ST"].isnull()) index_missing = np.where(missinglist) # return an array of size 1

 Note: If you print out index_missing, you should find that it is an array of size 1.
 To access elements in this array, use index_missing[k] for the (k+1)th component.
 For example, index_missing returns 1217.

 For quantitative variables, we may replace missing values with the sample mean, mode, median, or other numbers.
 For categorical variables, we can create a new category for missing values by replacing missing values with a string.

-We may want to drop duplicate rows if any and save the changes to the original data.
+We may want to drop duplicate rows if any.

 bikedata.drop_duplicates(inplace=True) # remove duplicates, if any, and save the changes to the original data subset1 = bikedata.drop(bikedata.index[[1,7,9]]) # drop the 2nd, 8th, and 10th rows subset2 = bikedata.drop(bikedata.index[range(1,11)]) # drop all rows between 2nd to 10th rows subset3 = bikedata.drop(["LAST_EDITE", "LAST_EDI_1"], axis=1) # drop LAST_EDITE and LAST_EDI_1